GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/containers/docker/advanced-container-config-examples.rst

 Depending on your deployment configuration, it may not be necessary to HTTPS encrypt connections "B" and "C".

-To operate correctly in this configuration, the following options would need to be set via environmental parameters, the ``local/environment.json`` file or hardcoding into your container's customized source code files.
+To operate correctly in this configuration, the following options would need to be set via environment variables, the ``local/environment.json`` file, or by hardcoding your container's customized source code files.

 -  ``HOST = govready.example.com`` - This tells GovReady-Q to set ``ALLOWED_HOSTS`` value in ``settings.py`` to ``govready.example.com`` permitting GovReady-Q to respond to requests made to that domain.
--  ``HTTPS = true`` - This tells GovReady-Q to re-write URLs to start with ``https://`` instead of ``http://``.
+-  ``HTTPS = true`` - This tells GovReady-Q to rewrite URLs to start with ``https://`` instead of ``http://``.
 -  ``DBURL = "postgresql://db_username:db_password@db_server.hostname.com/db_name?sslmode=verify-full&sslrootcert=/path/to/pgsql.crt",`` - This tells GovReady-Q how to connect to the database securely.
--  ``email-host = smtp.company.org`` - This tells GovReady-Q how the email host.
+-  ``email-host = smtp.company.org`` - This tells GovReady-Q the email host.
--  ``email-port = 587`` - This tells GovReady-Q how the email port.
+-  ``email-port = 587`` - This tells GovReady-Q the email port.
--  ``email-user = username`` - This tells GovReady-Q how the email user.
+-  ``email-user = username`` - This tells GovReady-Q the email user.
--  ``email-pw = email_password`` - This tells GovReady-Q how the email password.
+-  ``email-pw = email_password`` - This tells GovReady-Q the email password.
--  ``email-domain = q.company.org`` - This tells GovReady-Q how the email domain for messages.
+-  ``email-domain = q.company.org`` - This tells GovReady-Q the email domain for messages.
 -  ``DEBUG = false`` - This tells GovReady-Q to not dump debug output to the browser.

-You will need to copy the TLS certificates into the GovReady container (or made available via a mounted volume) and  ``gunicorn.conf.py`` would need the following values (adjusted correctly for the path to the certificates):
+You will need to copy the TLS certificates into the GovReady container (or make them available via a mounted volume) and  ``gunicorn.conf.py`` would need the following values (adjusted correctly for the path to the certificates):

 ::